hyp3rd/telegram-discord-bridge/README.md

 1. Install Python 3.8 or higher and set up a virtual environment;
 2. Install the dependencies: `pip install -r requirements.txt`
 3. Set up a [**Telegram Application**](https://core.telegram.org/api/obtaining_api_id) and obtain the API creds.
-4. Set up a Discord bot with the necessary permissions to read and write the messages,5. and obtain the bot token.
+4. Set up a Discord bridge with the necessary permissions to read and write the messages,5. and obtain the bridge token.

 Now craft a new `config.yml` file in the root directory, starting from the `config-example.yml` file: